-Following the Government’s recommendation for all schools to review its governance procedures and move to a skills-based structure, Bright Tribe has developed an innovative model to ensure each academy is accountable for its decisions and that the best outcomes are available for students.
+Following the Government’s recommendation for all schools to review its governance procedures and move to a skills-based structure, Bright Tribe has developed an innovative model of governance to ensure each academy is accountable for its decisions and that the best outcomes are available for students.

-The Trust’s governance framework consists of the Trust Board, its various sub-committees, regional Accountability Review, and Challenge (ARC) groups and school-led Drive Teams, to establish a professional and fit for purpose structure with a clear remit.
+The Trust’s governance framework consists of the Trust Board, its various sub-committees, regional Accountability, Review and Challenge (ARC) groups and school-led Drive teams, to establish a professional and fit for purpose structure with a clear remit.

 Trust Governance Structure

 Governance Structure >